ArijSaaleh/ironhex_website/server/README.md

-Modern, organized FastAPI backend for the IRONHEX website with clean architecture and SendGrid integration.FastAPI backend with JWT authentication, user management, and contact form API.
+Modern, organized FastAPI backend for the IRONHEX website with clean architecture and SendGrid integration.FastAPI backend with JWT authentication, user management, and contact form API..